trevorsandy/subl-autoconf/README.md

 Clone this repository anywhere, then simply launch `install.vbs` by double-click or from command line with `cscript install.vbs`.

-If you're using command-line, you can add a parameter matching Sublime Text version you are targetting, by default it will target version 3.
+If you're using command-line, you can add a parameter matching Sublime Text version you are targeting, by default it will target version 3.

 ## TODOS

-* Add AutoFileName to Packages
-* Add Babel Snippets
-* Remove JavaScript Next
-* If Node.js and `npm` are installed :
-    * Install `standard`
-    * Install `standard-format`
-    * Install and configure `tern`
-* Warn user about `nvm` and `zsh`
+* Better error handling
+* Update script for Linux / Mac